THB-Studium/si-projekt-anamnese-service/README.md

 # SI-Projekt-Anamnese-Service

-This is the repository for back-end part of our systemintegration project
+This is the repository for back-end part of our systemintegration project.